periodicaidan/PyPS/README.md

 ## License

-Copyright Ⓒ Aidan T. Manning
+Copyright &copy; Aidan T. Manning

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the